-After the tester(s) have informed the product owner and development team, that the release criteria is met, following steps are performed:
+After the testers inform the product owner and development team, that the release criteria is met, we can proceed.

+In case developers have done any last minute bugfixes and re-released their services, ensure all the configuration and changelog files are still up-to-date by executing once more.

+'''

+make dev.prepare-release

+'''

+- 1. Take the contents of .tmp/merged-CHANGELOG-%AURA\VERSION%.md and paste it into a new section in docs/release-notes.md. - 2.
+Now we have to start thinking: What should be in the header of the release notes?
+Comprehend what this release delivers, by checking the roadmap and contents of the changelog below. - 3.
+Review and commit the changes. - 4.
+Run

+'''

+make dev.release

+'''

-- 1. Update CHANGELOG.md with relevant information for the release.
-Check for relevant information to be merged from the individual changelog files in aura/changelogs.
-The common changelog is also compiled based on entries of the individual service changelogs.
-These entries are prefixed with the services names. - 2.
-Review and commit the changes. - 3. make dev.release - 4.
-Checkout main and merge everything changed, except the version updates.
-They should remain as unstable.
-Alternatively cherry-pick the relevant commits. - 5.
-Update CHANGELOG.md with a new template section for the next release. - 6.
-Push the changes to main. - 7.
+5. Check out main and merge everything changed, except the version updates.
+They should remain as unstable for services and Unreleased for AURA\VERSION.
+Alternatively cherry-pick the relevant commits.

+- 6. Update CHANGELOG.md with a new template section for the next release. - 7.
+Push the changes to main. - 8.
 Delete the branch used for release preparation.